Symmetry in Hyper Suprime-Cam galaxy spin directions: Results and Discussion

 Finally, we compute the Bayes factor describing the relative probability of the monopole--only and monopole--dipole models, i.e. the preference for adding a dipole.
 As the Bayesian evidence is prior-dependent we try two ranges for the uniform prior on $D$: $0$ to $0.1$ and $0$ to $0.5$ (both fully enclosing the posterior in all cases).
 We use the \texttt{harmonic} package~\citep{Polanska_2024} to compute it directly from the HMC chain.
 We find $\log_{10}$ evidence ratios in favour of the monopole-only model of 5.71 and 4.61 for the looser and tighter $D$ priors, respectively.
 Even in the latter case this corresponds to a Bayes factor of $40,738$ in favour of the monopole-only model, which is ``decisive'' on the Jeffreys' scale.

 We conclude that there is no evidence for an anisotropy of any kind in the spin directions of the HSC DR3 dataset, just as there is not in any other.
-That the opposite is found in~\citet{Shamir_2024} is attributable to the use of an ad-hoc, off-$\chi^2$ statistic as detailed in sec.
+That the opposite is found in~\citet{Shamir_2024} is attributable to the use of an off-$\chi^2$ statistic which relies on assumptions that may not be fully justified, as detailed in Sec.
 4.3 of~\citeauthor{Patel_2024}.